-Different companies allow you to access your tax-free cash in different ways.
-The way you take it can depend on the type of pension you have now and how you might want to access your pension savings in the future.
+The way you take your tax-free cash can depend on the type of pension you have now and how you might want to access your pension savings in the future.

-With the Fidelity SIPP, you just move your pension into ‘drawdown’ and you can then take as much of your tax-free cash as you want.
-Or, you can make lump sum withdrawals, with 25% of each withdrawal being tax free and 75% being taxable (this is called an Uncrystallised Fund Pension Lump Sum, or UFPLS for short).
+You can take all or part of your tax-free cash with the other bit moving into ‘drawdown’.
+Or you can make lump sum withdrawals, with 25% of each withdrawal being tax free and 75% being taxed as earnings (this is called an Uncrystallised Fund Pension Lump Sum, or UFPLS for short).

-If your 25% tax-free cash isn’t enough, you can withdraw as much as you want alongside it through drawdown, and this will be subject to income tax.
+If your 25% tax-free cash isn’t enough, you can withdraw as much as you want alongside, but this will be subject to income tax at your marginal rate.

-If you take more cash than simply the 25% tax-free amount, or if you take multiple lump sums, then your annual allowance (the amount you can pay into your money purchase pensions each year and receive tax relief on) for any future contributions will drop from £40,000 to £4,000.
+If you take more cash than the 25% tax-free amount, or if you take multiple lump sums, then, for any future contributions, your annual allowance (the amount you can pay into your pension pots each year and receive tax relief on) could drop to £10,000 (known as the money purchase annual allowance; see below).

 |Your annual allowance|